sabhapathi0306/Covid-Xray-Image-classification-CNN/README.md

 # Note:
-Result are predictions only not final dignosis result
+Result are predictions only not final diagnosis result